What are pelvic floor muscles?

-If you’re going to have surgery for prostate cancer or an enlarged prostate, it’s a good idea to start doing the exercises before the surgery.
+If you’re going to have surgery for prostate cancer or an enlarged prostate, it’s a good idea to start doing the exercises four to six weeks before the surgery.
 This will help you to do them properly after your treatment.
 It might also help you to stop leaking urine sooner.

 If you had your surgery a while ago but still have urinary problems, starting the exercises could still help.
 You should also speak to your doctor or nurse, as there may be other treatments that could help.